My publications are available from the University of Kent's Academic Repository.

 Realizability in Cyclic Proof: Extracting Ordering Information for Infinite Descent.

 Reuben N. S. Rowe and James Brotherston.
-Accepted to TABLEAUX 2017.
+In Proceedings of TABLEAUX 2017.

 Automatic Cyclic Termination Proofs for Recursive Procedures in Separation Logic.

 Reuben N. S. Rowe and James Brotherston.
-Accepted to CPP 2017.
+In Proceedings of CPP 2017.

 Type Inference for Nakano's Modality.